Gagniuc/Binary-files-inside-EXCEL-VBA/README.md

 # tini.exe or tini.executable

 Antivirus engines that lack sophistication or professionalism may popup up false detections in connection to <kbd>tini.exe</kbd>.
 It is true that the method shown here has been used in the malware world countless times.
 However, this method proves to be extremely useful for virtuous purposes, such as software automation.
-However, the VB6 source code of <kbd>tine.exe</kbd> is available in the <kbd>tini</kbd> folder and it can be compiled at will.
+The VB6 source code of <kbd>tine.exe</kbd> is available in the <kbd>tini</kbd> folder and it can be compiled at will.
 An MD5 comparison of the newly compiled file and the old file uploaded here verifies that <kbd>tini.exe</kbd> is NOT malware.
 As one can see in the source code of <kbd>tini.exe</kbd>, the application is completely empty and contains a simple window with the message:

 <img src="https://github.com/Gagniuc/Binary-files-inside-EXCEL-VBA/blob/main/img/hex.png?raw=true" alt="tini.exe">